GaijinEntertainment/quirrel/doc/source/reference/language/classes.rst

 When a derived class is declared, Quirrel first copies all base's members in the new class then proceeds with evaluating the rest of the declaration.

-A derived class inherit all members and properties of it's base, if the derived class overrides a base function the base implementation is shadowed.
+A derived class inherits all members and properties of its base, if the derived class overrides a base function the base implementation is shadowed.
 It's possible to access a overridden method of the base class by fetching the method from it through the 'base' keyword.